Dutch passport

 A Dutch passport (Nederlands paspoort) is an identity document issued to citizens of the Kingdom of the Netherlands for the purpose of international travel.
 As the Netherlands only distinguish one category of citizen (Nederlandse (Dutch), NLD), for all countries in the Kingdom, passports are the same for all four countries.
 The passport also serves as a means of identification as required by the Dutch law since 1 January 2005 for all persons over the age of fourteen.
 Dutch passports are valid for a period of ten years from issuing date.
 The passport complies with the rules (EU Council Regulation 2252/04) for European Union passports.
 Since 26 August 2006 all passports are issued as a biometric passport with an embedded contactless smartcard RFID chip for storing biometric data.
 Every Dutch citizen is also a citizen of the European Union.
 The nationality allows for free rights of movement and residence in any of the states of the European Union, European Economic Area, and Switzerland.

+History

+The first passport regulations in the Netherlands were enacted in 1813, shortly after the country regained its independence from the First French Empire in the Battle of Arnhem (1813).

+Around 1950, a new Dutch passport booklet was introduced.
+This passport, nicknamed the "black rag" (zwarte vod) from the colour of its cover, became increasingly prone to misuse after the 1970s due to its lack of security features.
+In 1983, the Dutch government decided to develop a new, EU-format machine readable passport, and entered negotiations with the Sdu publishing house and other interested parties.
+On 6 June 1986, the KEP BV (a partnership between Kodak, Elba (a Schiedam-based printing company) and Philips) was awarded the contract to develop the new passport type, reportedly because the then-state-owned Sdu publishing house was undergoing privatisation.
+The development of the new passport type was marred with controversy from the beginning, and was the subject of a parliamentary inquiry in 1988.
+KEP BV was declared insolvent on 27 December 1988 as a result of said controversy, and a new design by the Sdu publishing house was chosen instead.

+A new biometric Dutch passport design, designed and manufactured by IDEMIA, is expected to be issued from end-2024.